Giannis-less Bucks Stun The Suns Behind Lillards Big Game - UrduPoint

 Washington, (APP - UrduPoint / Pakistan Point News - 18th Mar, 2024) Damian Lillard delivered with teammate Giannis Antetokounmpo out due to a hamstring injury, scoring 31 points and distributing 16 assists in Milwaukee's 140-129 NBA triumph over Phoenix on Sunday.

-Reserve Bobby Portis added 31 points and 10 rebounds for the host Bucks, who improved to 44-24 and tightened their grip on second in the Eastern Conference.
+Bobby Portis added 31 points and 10 rebounds off the bench for the host Bucks, who improved to 44-24 and tightened their grip on second place in the Eastern Conference.

-Lillard, the first player in Bucks history with 30 points and 15 assists in the same game, praised Portis and others for stepping up with Greek superstar Antetokounmpo sidelined.
+Lillard, the first player in club history with 30 points and 15 assists in the same game, praised Portis and others for stepping up with Greek superstar Antetokounmpo sidelined.

 "It was huge," Lillard said.
 "One of our biggest strengths is our depth.
 Bobby Portis is a starter on any other team but for our team he knows what his job is.